 Best snorkelling in Australia

 Clearly there are lots of great snorkelling spots around Australia’s vast coastline, so I’m just going to give you a few of my absolute favourites, starting with Lady Elliot Island.
-The lagoon side for turtle action at the cleaning station, friendly octopus and pretty schools of convict surgeons.
-For big coral bommies, swim-throughs, more turtles, mantas and (in winter) whale song.
+The lagoon side for turtle action at the cleaning station, friendly octopus and pretty schools of convict surgeons, and lighthouse side or big coral bommies, swim-throughs, more turtles, mantas and (in winter) whale song.

 Lady Musgrave Island, accessed from Bundaberg on the Lady Musgrave Experience, has been a Green Zone for over 30 years, so the marine life here is diverse and abundant.
 On a good day you’ll see mantas, turtles and large schools of fish circling pristine coral reefs.

 Ningaloo Reef on Australia’s Coral Coast in north west WA, is of course famous for its annual aggregation of whale sharks, which is closely followed by the humpback whale migration, but on a snorkel here you’ll also find beautiful coral and plenty of pelagic action, including dolphins and mantas.